 An Overview of Technological Changes in the Pottery of the Early Holocene Shangshan Culture, Zhejiang Province, China

-This paper will outline diachronic trends in pottery technology and subsistence practices of the early Holocene Shangshan culture (11,400 to 8400 cal.
-BP) in the lower Yangtze Valley, China.
-It is hypothesized that Shangshan peoples engaged in low-level production of rice and began the process of bringing this crucial cereal under domestication.
-Early Shangshan pottery was tempered with rice leaves, stems and chaff, and is the earliest known Chinese pottery tempered with dry organic material and the earliest known fine ware.
-Later in the Shangshan sequence, there was a shift to pottery tempered with non-organic materials.
-We are exploring the relationship between changes in Shangshan pottery technology, culinary practices, and the emergence of rice cultivation as factors in the complex human-environmental interaction that occurred in the lower Yangtze Valley after 12,000 years ago.
+This presentation provides a preliminary overview of the diachronic modifications that occurred in the Shangshan ceramic technological tradition (approximately 11,400 to 8,600 cal.
+BP).
+It is hypothesized that Shangshan peoples engaged in low-level cultivation of rice and began the process of bringing this crucial cereal under domestication.
+The authors explore the relationship between changes in Shangshan pottery technology, culinary practices, and the emergence of rice cultivation as factors in the complex human-environmental interaction that occurred in the lower Yangtze Valley after 12,000 years ago.
+Pottery recovered from the Shangshan, Hehuashan, Huxi, Qiaotou, Miaoshan, and Changchengli sites serves as the focal point for the macroscopic component of analysis.

 Cite this Record

 An Overview of Technological Changes in the Pottery of the Early Holocene Shangshan Culture, Zhejiang Province, China.
-Daniel Kwan, Leping Jiang.
-Presented at The 81st Annual Meeting of the Society for American Archaeology, Orlando, Florida.
-2016 ( tDAR id: 404528)
+Daniel Kwan, David Smith.
+Presented at The 82nd Annual Meeting of the Society for American Archaeology, Washington, DC.
+2018 ( tDAR id: 445144)

 This Resource is Part of the Following Collections